u0398/.dotfiles/README.md

 ## u0398's dotfiles

-A collection of dotfiles for a number of programs:
+A collection of dotfiles, notably supporting these shells and programs:

 - Zsh Shell
 - Bash Shell